venkatraj/js-notes/Part 1/05. Data Types/5.6 Iterables/iterables.md

 # Iterables
-Iterables can be any object that is useable in a `for..of` lop.
+Iterables can be any object that is useable in a `for..of` loop.
 ## Symbol.iterator
 Let's look at an example.
 ```js